 3. Plans for Healthcare

 If you are making a commitment to bring a dog into the family, that dog deserves the best healthcare you can provide.
 Sometimes, that might be more than you can afford, so it really does pay to look into a cover for your pet that includes cover for veterinary fees.
 You will want a package that suits your needs and Everypaw pet insurance offer a range of policies, so you are bound to find one that suits your budget and needs.
 They recently completed a campaign that focused on the health of pets.
 You can see the results of the research on the Everypaw Pet Insurance site.
 The campaign reflects the dedication the company has towards catering for the needs of your furry friends.
 Whoever you choose for insurance, it’s essential that you don’t forget that one accident or major illness can cost more than the cover for an entire year or more.

 4. Every Dog Needs Regular Exercise

 Now then, referring to those lazy breeds mentioned above, even the laziest of breeds need exercise to stay healthy.
 It’s just that small, lazy dogs can be taken on walks or played within the house whereas large breeds need plenty of room to run.
-Even so, make sure your dog gets at least 15 to 30 minutes of exercise daily.
+Even so, make sure your dog gets at least 15 to 30 minutes of exercise daily and promote joint mobility.
 They’ll be much healthier for it and so will you!